NPEMASTER/engineering-take-home/README.md

 ### zip format
  Asking folks compress projects is not very eloquent, but it is simple.
 There are few things to keep in mind before sending your project
- - Name your zip `engineering-take-home-YOUR-NAME.`
+ - Name your zip `engineering-take-home-YOUR-NAME`.
- - Do not include the 3rd party libraries you used in your zip.
+ - Do not include the 3rd party libraries in your zip.
 Your startup scripts should handle the downloading of those (pip install, yarn install etc.)